text here. Few sentances.PROS

-Review: The Honest Kitchen Embark: Grain Free Turkey Dog Food, Contributors to Amazon.com, As of April 2015
+The Honest Kitchen Embark Dehydrated Dog Food, Contributors to Chewy.com, As of April 2015

 The Honest Kitchen Embark gets more than 80 reviews at Chewy.com, and terrific satisfaction overall.
 It earns a 4.7-star rating, with 96 percent offering it a recommendation.